Labor and Employment Law

 The Labor Law & Employment Litigation Practice Group also represents employers in matters under the National Labor Relations Act (NLRA), including union organizing efforts, elections, collective bargaining, unfair labor practice trials and arbitrations.
 In fact, the Group’s practice leader obtained a favorable ruling from the the National Labor Relations Board (NLRB) that certain nurses in the healthcare industry were supervisors under the NLRA and thus ineligible to join a union.

-One of the most critical functions of the firm’s Labor Law & Employment Litigation Practice is to provide advice on routine, yet complicated issues that arise daily in the workplace, such as employee discipline or discharge decisions.
-Sometimes, the best advice is that which can help a client to avoid litigation in the first place.
+One of the most important functions of the firm’s Labor Law & Employment Litigation Practice does not involve litigation at all.
+Rather, it is assisting clients with routine, yet complicated issues that arise daily in the workplace, such as employee discipline or discharge decisions.
+Just like the old expression that “an ounce of prevention is worth a pound of cure,” sometimes the best advice is that which helps a client avoid litigation in the first place.

-In addition, we prepare employee handbooks and policies and procedures, including those pertaining to drug testing, sexual harassment, the FMLA and immigration law compliance.
-We also assist in establishing federal contractor affirmative action plans, preparing employment agreements, and negotiating and drafting separation agreements for individual terminations, mass layoffs or plant closings, as well as assisting in employee investigations and providing employee or supervisor training.
+As a result, our attorneys frequently serve as outside resources to clients’ human resource or legal departments, providing counsel and advice regarding day-to-day HR, labor relations, and wage-hour issues.
+We regularly prepare employee handbooks and policies and procedures, including those pertaining to drug testing, sexual harassment, and the FMLA and immigration law compliance.
+The practice also has assisted clients in establishing federal contractor affirmative action plans, preparing employment agreements, and negotiating and drafting separation agreements for individual terminations, mass layoffs or plant closings.

 Representative Labor and Employment Law Cases